 Breathing in CMD

-One of the primary complications that inhibits the quality of life in people with CMD is the compromise of breathing function and the retention of carbon dioxide (called hypoventilation).
-Hypoventilation occurs first in sleep, when respiratory effort is least, and gradually spills over into wakefulness, with greater frequency of symptoms in the day.
+One of the primary complications that inhibits the quality of life in people with CMD is the compromise of breathing function, the inability to perform an effective cough, and the retention of carbon dioxide without appropriate breathing support.
+Signs of respiratory decline often occur first during sleep, in the form of hypoventilation (slower, shallower breathing), when respiratory effort is at its lowest, gradually spilling over into wakefulness with greater frequency of symptoms while awake.

 Breathing?
 But this is a muscle condition...